 How to Make Sweet Rava Paniyaram Recipe:

-- In a mixing bowl, add one cup of Rava, 1 cup of sugar, and 1.5 cup of maida, a crushed cardamom and pinch of baking soda.
+In a mixing bowl, add one cup of Rava, 1 cup of sugar, and 1.5 cups of maida, crushed cardamom, and a pinch of baking soda.

 Step 3: Frying

-- In medium flame, heat Oil in pan for frying, use the tablespoon to scoop out the batter.
+In medium flame, heat oil in a pan for frying, use the tablespoon to scoop out the batter.

-- Hint: Drop the batter maintaining a very little distance between oil surface and the spoon.
+Flip them occasionally.
+Hint: Drop the batter maintaining very little distance between the oil surface and the spoon.
 The batter will get scrambled everywhere if it gets dropped from the higher distance.

 - Serve Rava Paniyaram hot.